jganetsk/impossible-escape/README.tex.md

 ## The Long Explanation

+> Feynman's Algorithm:
+>
+> 1. Write down the problem.
+> 2. Think very hard.
+> 3. Write down the solution.

-Personally, I find it insufficient to merely describe the solution.
-I need to describe the methodology used to arrive at it.
-Arriving at a good solution should not require neither guessing nor large logical leaps, but should rather be uncovered methodically as a small step in a reasoned argument.
-In fact, I will attempt to explain why there can be no other solution.
+I find it insufficient to merely describe the solution, I am motivated to describe the methodology used to arrive at it.
+The point of algebra (both in its elementary form and its various more abstract forms) is to provide a means to express the constraints of a problem such that the solution flows natrually from the constraints.
+Instead of anticipating a logical leap to an answer, you should continue to refine the expression of constraints until the answer has no choice but to reveal itself to you.

 ### Set-up

-From now on, we will encode tails as $0$ and heads as $1$.
-The field $\{0, 1\}$ will be commonly referenced below.

 We are interested in understanding 2 sets: